CodeFellows-esavage/city-explorer/README.md

 - passes request to LocationIQ API
 - if successful retreives location name, latitude, and longitude
 - passes name, latitude and longitude to backend, via two requests
+- checks if cache contains request with key, if not new requests are made to the APIs
   - backend passes latitude and longitude as a request to WeatherBit API
     - if successful retrieves 16 day forcast data
     - data is cleaned and stored in an array